 Studying for my PhD at WBS

-From immersing himself into the vibrant research community to working alongside a diverse group of fellow researchers and academics, PhD student Skyler Xie shares his experience of studying at WBS.
+From immersing in the vibrant research community to working alongside a diverse group of fellow researchers and academics, PhD student Skyler Xie shares his experience of studying at WBS.

 Vibrant research community